Ship breaking: Location trends

 In 1960, after a severe cyclone, the Greek ship M D Alpine was stranded on the shores of Sitakunda, Chittagong (then part of East Pakistan).
 It could not be re-floated and so remained there for several years.
 In 1965 the Chittagong Steel House bought the ship and had it scrapped.
 It took years to scrap the vessel, but the work gave birth to the industry in Bangladesh.

-Until 1980 the Gadani Ship Breaking Yard of Pakistan was the largest ship-breaking yard in the world.
+Until 1980 the Gadani Ship Breaking Yard of Pakistan was the largest ship breaking yard in the world.

 Tightening environmental regulations resulted in increased hazardous waste disposal costs in industrialised countries in the 1980s, causing the export of retired ships to lower-income areas, chiefly in South Asia.
 This, in turn, created a far worse environmental problem, subsequently leading to the Basel Convention of 1989.
 In 2004 a Basel Convention decision officially classified old ships as "toxic waste", preventing them from leaving a country without the permission of the importing state.
-This has led to a resurgence of recycling in environmentally compliant locations in developed countries, especially in former ship-building yards.
+This has led to a resurgence of recycling in environmentally compliant locations in developed countries, especially in former shipbuilding yards.

-On 31 December 2005 the French Navy's Clemenceau left Toulon to be dismantled in Alang, India—despite protests over improper disposal capabilities and facilities for the toxic wastes.
+On 31 December 2005 the French Navy's Clemenceau left Toulon to be dismantled at the Alang Ship Breaking Yard, India—despite protests over improper disposal capabilities and facilities for the toxic wastes.
 On 6 January 2006 the Supreme Court of India temporarily denied access to Alang, and the French Conseil d'État ordered Clemenceau to return to French waters.
 Able UK in Hartlepool received a new disassembly contract to use accepted practices in scrapping the ship.
 The dismantling started on 18 November 2009 and the break-up was completed by the end of 2010; the event was considered a turning point in the treatment of redundant vessels.
 Europe and the United States have had a resurgence in ship scrapping since the 1990s.

-In 2009 the Bangladesh Environmental Lawyers Association won a legal case prohibiting all substandard ship-breaking.
+In 2009 the Bangladesh Environmental Lawyers Association won a legal case prohibiting all substandard ship breaking.
 For 14 months the industry could not import ships and thousands of jobs were lost before the ban was annulled.
 That same year, the global recession and lower demand for goods led to an increase in the supply of ships for decommissioning.
 The rate of scrapping is inversely correlated to the freight price, which collapsed in 2009.